kaiqa/website-validation-java-selenium-cucumber-testng/README.md

 2. Maven installed in the system

 #### Run Scripts
-* Right click and run testng.xml with intellij
+* For parallel execution right click and run parallel.xml with intellij
+* For single instance execution right click and run chrome.xml or firefox.xml
 * or run the following maven command

 ```